TwinFuture/Dual-Universe--Inventory-Screen-Interactive/README.md

 To add more items and pages to the screen you also need to edit the list within the lua script.
 To do this, simply right click the Programming Board and edit Lua Script.
+More coming soon on format...
+Posting other screen setups.